- November 2020

 Beware of the lobbyist.

 Some people are not looking for answers or council, they are just lobbying for agreement.
 If a person uses phrases like, “God said, or God told me,” don’t get trapped into a debate or argument.
 If God truly did say something, that leaves no room for us to argue or disagree and we need to make that clear to them.
-If they insist on our opinion, we don’t give it to them, especially if we are in complete disagreement.
 This puts the responsibility of their future actions squarely on their shoulders.

 - Listen to your heart